rails/rails/guides/source/configuring.md

 * `config.active_record.cache_timestamp_format` controls the format of the timestamp value in the cache key.
 Default is `:number`.

+* `config.active_record.record_timestamps` is a boolean value which controls whether or not timestamping of `create` and `update` operations on a model occur.
+The default value is `true`.

+* `config.active_record.partial_writes` is a boolean value and controls whether or not partial writes are used (i.e. whether updates only set attributes that are dirty).
+Note that when using partial writes, you should also use optimistic locking `config.active_record.lock_optimistically` since concurrent updates may write attributes based on a possibly stale read state.
+The default value is `true`.

+* `config.active_record.attribute_types_cached_by_default` sets the attribute types that `ActiveRecord::AttributeMethods` will cache by default on reads.
+The default is `[:datetime, :timestamp, :time, :date]`.

 The MySQL adapter adds one additional configuration option:

 * `ActiveRecord::ConnectionAdapters::MysqlAdapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns in a MySQL database to be booleans and is true by default.